AbstractEyes/lattice_vocabulary/README.md

 - Expand the synthesis options to include more linguistic features and relationships.
   - Direct symbolic, linguistic, relational, morphological, and semantic relationships.
   - Including code, ordinal, and other non-linguistic symbols with custom behavioral synthesis options.
-- Refine higher-dimensional simplex handling (6-simplex and beyond to the infinite axiom)
+- X Refine higher-dimensional simplex handling (6-simplex and beyond to the infinite axiom)
-  - Currently they are hit or miss and the formulas are not fully tested or validated.
+  - X Currently they are hit or miss and the formulas are not fully tested or validated.
-  - BASICALLY everything after simplex 4 is imperfect and requires refinement, but there are solid foundations for building complex symbolic vocabularies.
+  - X BASICALLY everything after simplex 4 is imperfect and requires refinement, but there are solid foundations for building complex symbolic vocabularies.
 - Optimize performance for large-scale vocabularies with flags for preloading, caching, batching, workers, devices, and compression methods.

 I plan to knock most of these pieces out over the next few days, so look forward to the updates.

+Well it wasn't ready in a few days, but it's getting closer.
+5 days in.

 I work fast as anyone who observes knows.

 ## System Status

-The tests passed, so the system is MOSTLY functional.
-It will have bugs, but it is a solid foundation for building complex symbolic vocabularies.

-Higher than 4simplex are imperfect and require refinement, but they provide a solid foundation for building complex symbolic vocabularies.

-I've been researching potentials and managed to accommodate 5-simplex (pentachoron) structures with reasonable fidelity.
+Each system is independently testable and usable, but the full system is not yet complete.

+The validation tests at the bottom of each formula file can be run to ensure the integrity and correctness of the formulas.
+This does not guarantee every configuration or every setting just yet, but it's a strong start.

 ## The Trainer is coming.